 You can practice your own social media skills.

 Like most skills, you learn and improve with practice.
 Your social media accounts reflect who you are.
 Even if you aren’t in the communications field, your online presence will still be searched.
 Show off your social media skills and savviness.
 Learn what works for you, try new practices and figure out what your strengths are.

 While establishing an online presence is very important and can help your career, it is just as easy to damage your image online.
 How could you hurt your chances of getting a job or internship?
 Pay close attention.

 Your voice and image is carried through your social media accounts— both good and bad.

-Aside from the obvious underage drinking, extreme language, and anything that makes you look unprofessional, your words are a very powerful description of your personality as well.
+Aside from the obvious underage drinking, extreme language and anything that makes you look unprofessional, your words are a very powerful description of your personality as well.
 You can tell a lot about a person by what they say and how they say it on social media.
 Let’s compare it to the 90-second resumé test.
-Any potential employer are likely to scan your profile picture, bio, and posts to get a first impression of you just as they do with any resume.
+Any potential employer is likely to scan your profile picture, bio and posts to get a first impression of you just as they do with any resume.
 Therefore, the way you present yourself online is critical when it comes to establishing your repertoire.